Photo: Unknown (prototype asset) / project prototype

 Best Hotels in Tokyo: Shinjuku Luxury to Asakusa Ryokan (2026)

-Park Hyatt Tokyo's 1999 Lost in Translation rooms, Aman Tokyo's 33rd-floor Otemachi location, and the finest ryokan for non-Japanese speakers — Tokyo's best hotels for every style in 2026.
+Park Hyatt Tokyo's Lost in Translation film setting and New York Bar, Aman Tokyo's 33rd-floor Otemachi lantern lobby, and Asakusa's most accessible ryokan for non-Japanese speakers — Tokyo's best hotels for every style in 2026.

 Tokyo’s Hotel Districts

-Tokyo is Japan’s most diverse hotel city — 37 million people in the metropolitan area, 10 distinct ward neighborhoods with completely different characters, and a hotel market ranging from the world’s finest luxury properties to the most extraordinary capsule hotel experience (the pod hotel, invented in Osaka in 1979, perfected in Tokyo’s business districts).
+Tokyo is Japan’s most diverse hotel city — 37 million people in the metropolitan area, 10 distinct ward neighborhoods with completely different characters, and a hotel market that ranges from world-class luxury towers to the capsule hotel (the pod hotel, invented in Osaka in 1979, perfected in Tokyo’s business districts).

 The Luxury Properties